Lisa Hannigan: Personal life

 Hannigan briefly studied English and art history at Trinity College Dublin.
 During her first week at university she became friends with Irish singer-songwriter Damien Rice.
 Hannigan eventually left university to travel with Rice across Europe.

 Returning to Ireland, both Hannigan and Rice began to work together recording music, including songs like "Unplayed Piano" and "Once I Loved."
-Hannigan featured on Rice's first two solo albums and a number of EP's and live recordings.
+Hannigan featured on Rice's first two solo albums and a number of EPs and live recordings.
 Both Irish artists toured for a number of years together and were in a relationship, but in 2007 Hannigan left Damien Rice and his band the afternoon before a live show in Munich.
 Rice released a statement saying that their professional relationship had "run its creative course" in March 2007.

-Returning to Dublin, from 2007 onward Hannigan began to focus on her solo career which to date has produced three solo albums.
-In 2015, Hannigan decided to move from Dublin to London to begin a new life, which involved beginning to write new material for her third studio album At Swim.
-She also started pursuing a part-time degree in English literature.

-As of 2016, Hannigan planned to return to Dublin with her London-based husband following her At Swim tour of Europe and the US.
-They have a son.
+She and her husband have a son.

 Awards

 Hot Press Readers' Poll

 Hannigan has four Hot Press Readers' Poll awards.
 She won Best Debut Album, Best Irish Album, Best Irish Track and Best Female in 2009.